arnaudin/arnaudin.github.io/_projects/autodesk-flow-design.md

     content: |
       ### Role

-      This started for me as an innovation interest and more of a "10 percent time" consulting project with the Emerging Products & Technologies team.
+      This started for me as a "10 percent time" innovation consulting project with the Emerging Products & Technologies team.
 I then served as the lead designer for commercial releases.

       Responsibilities included: